 Tip 7 – Be Wary of Social Media Deals

 Social media is often an effective marketing campaign for both big and small retailers.
 There are deals that are exclusively available through social media accounts.
 You often see contests, coupons, and other shopping deals on social media.
 One such popular scam is the “just pay shipping.”
 Sellers may offer “free” items, and you only have to pay for shipping.
 Next thing you should know is that this deal is overpriced for a low-quality product.
 Just like the tips above, check the retailers’ actual websites if such deals exist.

 Tip 8 – Create a Unique Password

 Just like any online presence, your online shopping accounts should have a secure password.
 You may follow the tips above.
 But, a weak password may just compromise your account and financial information.
-Create passwords which are not connected to any of your personal information.
+Create passwords that are not connected to any of your personal information.
 Use special characters for added security.
-Additionally, install passwords managers for added protection.
+Additionally, install password managers for added protection.

 Tip 9 – Tighten Computer Security